horovod/horovod/docs/troubleshooting.md

 compilation terminated.
 ```

 You can do this by installing a `python-dev` or `python3-dev` package.
-For example, on Debian or Ubuntu system:
+For example, on a Debian or Ubuntu system:

 ```bash
 $ sudo apt-get install python-dev